jacobpollard-stack/p_putida_stats_figures/analysis/analysis.Rmd

 - Pre-incubation values: Sheet 4 in the general dataset
 - Gel image (PCR): `data_gel_image`

-All files are stored under the directory: `/Y3948024/data`.
+Data files are stored under the directory: `/Y3948024/analysis/data`.
+This is required for the .rmd to knit successfully.

 ## Analytical Overview